harsh2004sinha/crypto-portfolio-app/README.md

 ## Getting Started

+First install all dependencies with command npm install

+Then add a .env file globally with details:-
+.env ->
+MONGODB_URI="Your MongoDB Project URL"

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev